-These adjustments should be understood as a guideline and should always be the basis of your own personal suspension adaptation.
-Do not change the adjustments at random or by more than \pm 40%, since otherwise the riding characteristics could deteriorate, particularly at high speeds.
+These adjustments should be understood as a guideline and should always be the basis of your own personal chassis adaptation.
+Do not change the adjustments at random or by more than $\pm 40\%$, since otherwise the riding characteristics could deteriorate, particularly at high speeds.

-Adjusting the compression damping of the fork
+10.2 Adjusting the compression damping of the fork